secureCodeBox/documentation/docs/api/crds/scan.md

 ```

 :::note
+Cascading scans are currently implemented as a hook.
 To use cascading scans in combination with hookSelector, ensure that you also select the cascading scans hook.
-You should manually ensure that your other selectors don't override this selector in behavior.
-You can also use the existing label `securecodebox.io/internal` to select core features like cascading scans.
+The cascading scan hook, as well as any future core secureCodeBox features implemented as hooks, carry the label `securecodebox.io/internal: true` to make this easier.
 :::

 For more examples on how this field can be used, see the [Hook HowTo](/docs/how-tos/hooks).

 ## Metadata

 Metadata is a standard field on Kubernetes resources.
 It contains multiple relevant fields, e.g. the name of the resource, its namespace and a `creationTimestamp` of the resource.
-See more on the [Kubernetes Docs]https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) and the [Kubernetes API Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#objectmeta-v1-meta))
+See more on the [Kubernetes Docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) and the [Kubernetes API Reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#objectmeta-v1-meta).

 ## Status